COVID-19 Financial Relief

 Credits and refunds were calculated student by student.
 Amounts are based on prorated costs, minus select fixed expenses, from the period beginning March 23, 2020, the day campus operations would have been resumed following spring break, and continuing through the end of the spring semester.

 Room credit amounts were calculated based upon the rate applied to the housing in which the student resided as of March 23.
 The standard refundable credit, prior to any adjustments calculated at the individual student level as noted above, depended on the cost of the student's housing assignment.

 Meal plan credits were calculated based upon the plan in which the student participated.
 All meal plans consist of meal swipes and dining dollars.
 The portion of the meal plan related to meal swipes will generate a credit or refund similar to housing outlined above.
 The full remaining amount of dining dollars and Hawk cash on the student’s account as of March 23 were used to generate the total credit or refund amount over and above the below standards.

 Parking permits are required to be paid annually, and cover the time period from September through August.
 The cost of the parking permit depends on when the permit was purchased, and reduces by 25% on a quarterly basis.
 Parking permit refundable credits have been calculated based upon the date at which the permit was purchased and the time period covered by that permit.

 CARES Act Stimulus Funding

-The University anticipates receiving funds from the U.S. government’s Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+The University received funds from the U.S. government’s Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 This additional funding is being provided to students for expenses related to the disruption of campus operations due to the coronavirus, such as food, housing, course materials, technology, health care, and child care.
-It will be provided as a cash grant*.
-Using the most recently available guidance from the Department of Education, the University will be providing Title IV eligible students the following:
+It was provided as a cash grant*.
+Using the most recently available guidance from the Department of Education, the University provided Title IV eligible students the following: